makoConstruct/animated_containers/README.md

 There's a nice example app at example/lib/main.dart

 ## roadmap
-- ~~add flex functionality~~ create an animated flex container
-- ~~given the above, we can make a very general "AnimatedFlex" container, and make AnimatedWrap a special case of AnimatedFlex.~~ this turned out to be unworkable and if workable, impractical.
-- provide AnimatedColumn and AnimatedRow as a special case of AnimatedFlex, thereby fully addressing flutter's general lack of layout change animation.
+- add `NimatedContainer` to provide a way of (mostly) animating size changes for `AnimatedFlex` containers.
 - add `double? rudeHeightLimit` to AnimatedWrap.
 If the height of a child is greater than this, it'll be given a line of its own.
 - add `double? minRunHeight` to AnimatedWrap, which ensures that runs will always be at least this tall.
-- add an animation mode to AnimatedWrap where items wrap from going off-screen on the right to coming back in on the left instead of moving normally (at this point, AnimatedWrap will no longer be a special case of AnimatedFlex)
+- add an animation mode to `AnimatedWrap` where items wrap from going off-screen on the right to coming back in on the left instead of moving normally.

 ### help wanted, would love to see
-- use a Simulation object + constructor (that takes a position and velocity) to do motion instead of only supporting the one parabolic easer I always use.
+- use a `Simulation` object + constructor (that takes `prevPosition` `prevVelocity` and `targetPosition`) to do motion instead of only supporting that one parabolic easer I made.
     - offer other default motion Simulations: eg, a bouncy one, or one that's similar to the very precise analytical one we have now but instead of assuming a fixed duration and finding the minimum acceleration that'll get there in that time, assumes a maximum rate of acceleration and finds the minimum duration to get there.
 Or one that's like smooth ease but where movement on the y axis is faster (it'll look more like a swoop).
-Or one where movement on the y axis uses a steeper ease curve (but I'm definitely not coding that one)
+Or one where movement on the y axis uses a steeper ease curve.
     - now you can solve a minor bug where removal positioneds jump to their target position instantly (*you can see it when you delete a lot while movement animation is still ongoing*).
 To fix this, will need to be able to transfer the simulation to the removal Positioned, so this depends on the above (currently we're not using actual Simulation objects for motion.
 There's a note in the code with further advice for this.
 Ask me if you need more help).
     - support transfering animated children from one animated container to another?
 (It would have to have a globalkey of course).
 This is going to have complicated rules to deal with z-sorting and clipping.
+Maybe not possible without proper framework-level z-sorting?
-- Consider allowing children without keys for those users who just want size change layout aniation.
+- Consider allowing children without keys for those users who really just want size change layout animation (and not reordering or deletion and so on).
 We might actually not need to change much to get that to work.
-If you are a user who needs that, and doesn't also use insert, remove or reorder animations, say something, as I'm currently not sure whether yall actually exist.
+If you are a user who needs that, and doesn't also use insert, remove or reorder animations, say something, as I'm currently just not sure whether yall actually exist.